-Depreciation, amortization and impairment losses on intangible assets and property, plant, and equipment/right-of-use-assets decreased from EUR 9.5 million to EUR 9.0 million.
-This decrease was mainly due to the lower impairment loss on goodwill, which fell from EUR 1.0 million in the previous year to EUR 0.1 million.
+Depreciation, amortization and impairment losses on intangible assets, and property, plant and equipment/right-of-use-assets increased from EUR 9.0 million to EUR 16.6 million.
+This increase was mainly due to the impairment loss on goodwill (EUR 6.2 million) and internally generated software (EUR 2.0 million) adding up to EUR 8.2 million.

-Other operating expenses increased by EUR 2.5 million to EUR 11.9 million.
-This trend is attributable to the post-coronavirus crisis process of normalization, with an increased volume of sales and marketing activities as well as travel seen in financial year 2022.
+Other operating expenses increased by EUR 2.2 million to EUR 14.1 million.
+This trend in the 2023 financial year is attributable to an increased volume of sales and marketing activities as well as travel.
 There were also increased expenses for IT security and infrastructure costs, as well as external services.